espressomd/espresso/doc/sphinx/installation.rst

         Other MPI implementations like Intel MPI should also work, although they are not actively tested in |es| continuous integration.

+        Open MPI version 4.x is known to not properly support the MCA binding policy "numa" in singleton mode on a few NUMA architectures.
+        On affected systems, e.g. AMD Ryzen or AMD EPYC, Open MPI halts with a fatal error when setting the processor affinity in ``MPI_Init``.
+        This issue can be resolved by setting the environment variable ``OMPI_MCA_hwloc_base_binding_policy`` to a value other than "numa", such as "l3cache" to bind to a NUMA shared memory block, or to "none" to disable binding (can cause performance loss).

     Python
         |es|'s main user interface relies on Python 3.